 Former boarders are not always aware that their boarding experiences have affected them as adults.

 It might start with a feeling.
 That all is not right.
-A comment from a friend, a partner, a loved one.
+A comment from a friend, a partner, a loved one, a colleague, a child.
 But where to start?
 Then the resistance kicks in.
 Wasn’t it the making of me?
 Do I really have Boarding School Syndrome?
 But wasn’t it a privilege to board?

 The varied and complex symptoms of Boarding School Syndrome include: